 Funding Options for Rehab Treatment

 Using savings for payment is also a common funding option used by our residents.
-Although inpatient rehab is a more expensive form of treatment, it is an invaluable investment into your wellbeing.
+Although inpatient rehab is a more expensive form of treatment, it is an invaluable investment into your well-being.

 Speak to our admissions team to learn more about funding private rehab treatment or about our admissions process.